eviltester/keywordDrivenAutomatingDrafts/readme.md

 - refactor code to use command pattern - code [x] 004
 - add more 'commands' - click [x], alert handling [x] 005
 - adding assertions - can see text [x] 006
-- evaluation of the extras commands and assertions
+- evaluation of the extras commands and assertions [x] 007
     - e.g. should it be alert \t cancel i.e. action as first param
     - should it be check \t can see text
-    - should it be check \t [any command]
+    - should it be check \t [any command] - left as todo in text, thought experiment
 - logging and reporting
 - data driven testing vs keyword driven
 - add data driven capabilities